Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Skill Acquisition and Learning

 \subsection{Compositional Skill Synthesis}

 Agentic Proposing~\cite{jiao2026agenticproposing} demonstrates that skills can be composed dynamically during problem-solving.
 A specialized agent selects and composes modular reasoning skills from a library, modeling problem synthesis as a goal-driven process.
-A 30B parameter solver using this approach achieves 91.6\% on the AIME 2025 mathematical competition benchmark, illustrating that skill composition can yield capabilities that exceed what any individual skill provides.
+The paper reports that a 30B parameter solver using this approach achieves 91.6\% on the AIME 2025 mathematical competition benchmark; within the scope of the cited evaluation, this result illustrates how skill composition can yield capabilities that exceed what any individual skill provides.